Engineering Ethics Toolkit: Get involved

 Contributors are sought to write blog posts on various topics related to engineering ethics.

 We are seeking academics and other engineering professionals to write blog posts on various topics related to engineering ethics education, including their experience of using the Engineering Ethics Toolkit.
 Blog posts can be formal or informal, short and on a single topic, or longer and more considered.
+All blog contributors will be invited to submit their bio and photo to be published on our Contributors page.

 To suggest or discuss a blog post topic, please contact Wendy Attwell.

-You can also just submit your blog here.
+You can submit your blog here.

 Provide a testimonial or give feedback